Chrisdeleon91/Module-4-Pandas-Challenge/README.md

 # Module-4-Python-Challenge

 #From Weekly Module Overview E-mail

-In this assignment, I used what I've learned this week to evaluate the performance among various algorithmic, hedge and mutual fund portfolios and compare them against the S&amp;P 500 Index.
+#Second line from Module 5 Challenge

+In this assignment, I’ll usequantitative analysis techniques with Python and Pandas, and I’ll determine which portfolio is performing the best across multiple areas:volatility, returns, risk, and Sharpe ratios.
 In this module, I learned how to use Pandas and the JupyterLab IDE to collect, prepare, and analyze financial data.

 #